noslowdwn/VoidFall/README.md

    - Show a message in above hotbar (In actionbar)
    - Show a message on display (In Title/Subtitle)
    - Give an effect
-   - Teleport to selected location
+   - Teleport to specified location
-   - change gamemode
+   - Change gamemode
  - You can select that only one action will be executed randomly
  - You can also enable debug mode to view any errors in console
  - Enable or disable updates checker